The most important factor attorneys need to survive is having access to work.

 - See To Succeed in Any Job You Need to Make Work for more information.

-Second, if there is not work at your current firm for an extended period of time then you need to move.
+Second, if there is not work at your current firm for an extended period then you need to move.
 No question about it.
-You need to move to a different firm in your city, you need to pick up and move geographically, you need to move to a smaller firm, or wherever there is work.
+You need to move to a different firm in your city, pick up and move geographically, move to a smaller firm, or wherever there is work.
 I got out of Detroit.
 You may need to get out of Wisconsin or New York.
 Whatever the situation, you need to keep moving to get access to work.
 Do not underestimate the seriousness of a lack of work in your current firm.
 While fluctuations in workloads are perfectly normal, a long term drought can be a disaster and something that will claim your job.
 It is dangerous.

 - See Choose an Employer Marching Forward for more information.